-A follow-up article some 6 months later called for another meeting of the Association, but it is not known how long it was active after that.
+A follow-up article on 1 Sept, 1853 called for another meeting of the Association, but it is not known how long it was active after that.

 After the Clan Cameron Association formed in Scotland in 1889 a number of Australian Camerons are known to have joined, with representatives from several states recorded in their minutes.
 In following years at least two Australians were appointed Chieftains in Clan Cameron in accordance with regulations of the time.
 These were Lt.
 Col. Cyril St Clair Cameron of Tasmania in 1899 and Lt.
 Col. Sir Donald Charles Cameron of Queensland in 1938.